BigDataWUR/MLforCropYieldForecasting/README.md

 # Implementation of Machine Learning Baseline for Crop Yield Prediction

 ## Test Environment
-Google Colab environment can be used to run the Jupiter notebook version of the implementation.
+Google Colab environment or Microsoft Azure Databricks can be used to run the Jupiter notebook version of the implementation.
 The python script has been tested in Google Dataproc cluster.
 In general, running the python script or Jupiter notebook in other environments should be possible.
 The data has to be uploaded to some location and `data_path` should point to that location.

 ## Google Colab Notes
 To run the script in Google Colab environment